-Operational risks facing the Company are assessed regularly, according to the likelihood of them materialising and the potential impact on the business should they do so.
-Where appropriate, actions are put in place to address risks outside of tolerance or where control deficiencies have been identified.
+Operational risks for the Company are assessed regularly, according to the likelihood of them materialising and the potential impact on the business.
+Where appropriate, actions are put in place to address risks outside of tolerance or in cases where control deficiencies have been identified.